AR-15s Are Biblical 'Rod Of Iron' At Pennsylvania Church

 "People have the right to bear arms, and in God's kingdom, you have to protect that," she said, according to the news agency.
 "You have to protect against evil."

-As the Inquirer notes, Rev. Sean Moon's brother, Moon Kook-jin, also known as Justin Moon, is the founder and CEO of Kahr Arms, a firearms manufacturer headquartered in nearby Greeley.
+As the Inquirer notes, the Rev. Sean Moon's brother, Moon Kook-jin, also known as Justin Moon, is the founder and CEO of Kahr Arms, a firearms manufacturer headquartered in nearby Greeley.

-Kahr specializes in making compact semi-automatic pistols.
+Kahr specializes in making compact semiautomatic pistols.
 It was not clear from its website whether the company sells AR-15-style rifles, but the newspaper quoted one follower who said he bought one there.

 "I actually purchased my weapon there yesterday because, although I have several rifles, I didn't have an AR-15," David Konn, who had driven from Florida earlier in the week, told the Inquirer.